2021 Impact factor 4.991

 Aims and Scope

-The European Physical Journal C (EPJ C) presents new and original research results in theoretical physics and experimental physics, in a variety of formats, including Regular Articles, Reviews, Tools for Experiment and Theory, Scientific Notes and Letters.
+The European Physical Journal C (EPJ C) presents new and original research results in theoretical physics and experimental physics, in a variety of formats, including Regular Articles, Reviews and Letters.
 The range of topics is extensive:

 Experimental Physics I: Accelerator Based High-Energy Physics